-Mile High Apartments will bring 382 new apartments units to a location in Denver just minutes from the downtown area.
-The new development is located next to the Rodolfo “Corky” Gonzales Branch Library off of Colfax Ave, and kitty-corner to Sports Authority Field at Mile High.
+Mile High Apartments will bring 382 new apartments units to a location just minutes from downtown Denver.
+The new development is located next to the Rodolfo “Corky” Gonzales Branch Library and kitty-corner to Sports Authority Field at Mile High.

-The project had a number of challenges including a limited footprint, corrosive soils, and a high degree of treatment needed to meet water quality standards from the City of Denver.
+The project had a number of challenges including a limited footprint, corrosive soils, and a high degree of treatment needed to meet water quality regulations of the City of Denver.

 To meet the treatment requirements, an 8’x11’ Stormwater Management StormFilter vault with (24) 27” cartridges was placed downstream of the detention system.
-The StormFilter cartridges are filled with ZPG media, a proprietary blend of zeolite, perlite, and granulated activated carbon that target organics, soluble metals, and other pollutants.
+The StormFilter cartridges are filled with ZPG media, a proprietary blend of zeolite, perlite, and granulated activated carbon to capture organics, soluble metals, and other pollutants.

 In this part of Colorado storage and treatment is typically managed using above ground ponds with biofiltration swales.
 The lack of space for such elements required engineers to manage these requirements below ground.
 Using a large diameter pipe (120”) allowed for a large volume of storage in a small footprint.